webhead-GmbH/wh-bulk-price-update-for-woocommerce/readme.txt

 4. Settings

 == Changelog ==

+= 1.0.6 =
+* Tested with WordPress 6.7 and WooCommerce 9.7

 = 1.0.5 =
 * Minor styling adjustments for a smoother user experience on the dashboard